build-trust/ockam-website/src/content/learn/guides/team/join_us.md

 As a maintainer of an open source code base, it's fantastically flattering when a stranger from internet-land gets involved.
 In most small to medium sized OSS projects anyone that actively participates is known to the entire team.

-Frankly, simply by showing up and getting involved you immediately become one of our heros!
+Frankly, simply by showing up and getting involved you immediately become one of our heroes!

 Getting involved with open source projects is something that you'll never regret.
 It's a great way to show off your skills and build a portfolio of work that is open and accessible to everyone.